AstarNetwork/astar-docs/docs/learn/astar-tokens.md

 ## Shiden and Shibuya

-Both Shiden and Shibuya ahs their own tokens.
+Both Shiden and Shibuya has their own tokens.
 Shiden's token is SDN.
 You can see the SDN initial allocation below: